sajinh/garbage_station_roll/README.md

 5. Make sure lines 88 and 89 point to the correct attachments.

+6. Edit body.txt.erb as needed.
+Please see lines 6, 65, and 67
+   especially.

 The program `prepare_mail.rb` can be run every month as follows:

 `ruby prepare_mail.rb <month> [year]`